-One of the questions we get a lot here at PrettyLitter is, “How much should my cat weigh?”
-So let’s talk healthy cat weight, weight loss, and management for a minute.
+One of the questions we get a lot here at PrettyLitter is, "How much does the average cat weigh?”
+If you are worried that you have an overweight cat on your hands, there are several things you can do as a cat owner to get your furry feline back to a healthy weight range.
+Remember, as cat parents, it is your duty to keep your cat's weight at an optimal level.
+So let's talk about healthy cat weight, weight loss, and management for a minute.

 How Much Should My Cat Weigh?

 Like people, all cats are different.
 Some breeds tend towards a smaller frame, while others are naturally long, tall, or squatty.